hachyderm/community/welcome/README.md

 please.
 However we do offer some best practices for you to consider.

 Content Warnings are implemented differently in Mastodon than Twitter.
-CW'ed toots look like this:
+CW'ed posts look like this:

 <img src="../assets/mastodon-content-warning.png"
-     alt="Screenshot of a toot with content warning 'Politics (CO)' and the blurred out content labeled 'Sensitive Content'"
+     alt="Screenshot of a post with content warning 'Politics (CO)' and the blurred out content labeled 'Sensitive Content'"
      width="400"/>

-In this case the toot has both text and associated graphic.
+In this case the post has both text and associated graphic.
 You would need to click to display each separately in each case.
-When a toot has a CW, all toots in the conversation carry that same CW.
+When a post has a CW, all posts in the conversation carry that same CW.

 Content Warnings have a few uses: